rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 understanding is that getting an AI to use a specific decision theory is likely to be considerably harder than instilling deontological properties.
 Of course this would depend on the specific deontological property.
-In summary, just creating myopic agents might be easer than instilling deontological properties, but we might need to control the decision theory of myopic agents which could make the overall difficulty harder.
+In summary, just creating myopic agents might be easier than instilling deontological properties, but we might need to control the decision theory of myopic agents which could make the overall difficulty harder.